Zhongming-Li/PRJ_Variant-3-Fascicle-Segmentation-CNN/README.md

 ## Usage
 #### Executable file using Git repo
-Run the MuscleAnalysis.exe in the **dist** directory after cloning the repository Check step 1 in the Installation instructions to make sure the files are correctly downloaded and both the **build** and **dist** folders are under the same directory.
+Run the MuscleAnalysis.exe in the **dist** directory after cloning the repository.
+Check step 1 in the Installation instructions to make sure the files are correctly downloaded and both the **build** and **dist** folders are under the same directory.

 #### Executable file using Google Drive